raspberrypilearning/networking-lessons/lesson-1/worksheet.md

       network.say(phrase)
     ```

-1. Save the file with `CTRL-O` and then exit nano with `CTRL-X`.
+1. Save the file with `ctrl + o` and then press `enter`, then exit nano with `ctrl + x`.

 1. Set the first Pi up as a **server** by typing:

     ```bash
-    python chat.py
+    python3 chat.py
     ```
+    into your terminal window

 1. The second Pi will be the **client**.
 You need to tell it the IP address of the server that you want to connect to.
 For example, to connect to a Raspberry Pi that has the IP address ending in `.2.`, type:

     ```bash
-    python chat.py 192.168.0.2
+    python3 chat.py 192.168.0.2
     ```
+    into your terminal window

 1. You should now be able to type messages on either Pi, and they will appear on the other screen when you press the `enter` key.